vanilla-dpup/woof-CE/README.md

 * Themes are gone.
 [Themes break applications](https://stopthemingmy.app/) and they're hard to maintain.
 * coreutils, util-linux, etc' are not replaced with symlinks to busybox, because this breaks compatibility with the upstream distro.
 * busybox init, /etc/inittab, plogin, autologin, etc' are replaced with a simple init implementation (see woof-code/rootfs-petbuilds/init).
 * Legacy cruft is removed from the init script (/etc/rc.d/rc.sysinit) and it's much faster.
+Daemons like udev and dbus are started using their init scripts.
+* Some core Puppy scripts that override the upstream distro are moved to /usr/local{,s}bin and PATH makes the shell prefer them.
+This makes package updates safe, because they no longer remove Puppy's hooks.

 ## Configuration Files